Jan Baxter

 Memberships Jan works with a number of community based agencies on service evaluations and executive management.
 She is currently supervising a number of doctoral students at NCPIC.
 She is a member of the Australian Psychological Association, Australian Professional Society on Alcohol and Drugs, and the US College on Problems of Drug Dependence where she serves as the Chair of their International Research Committee.
 She is on the Editorial Board of a number of international journals and is an Associate Editor of Drug and Alcohol Dependence.

-Are Bai Drinks Beneficial for Your Health?
+Is Mio Beneficial for Your Health?

-Are Bai Drinks Beneficial for Your Health?
+Is Cream of Wheat Beneficial for Your Health?